mconlon17/organization-ontology/docs/source/classes.rst

 All Classes
 -----------------

-:ref:`Table Class` lists all the classes in the ORG ontology.
+`Table Class`_ lists all the classes in the ORG ontology.

 .. include:: tab-Class.rst